eupston/Spotistics/README.md

 #### Welcome to the Spotistics repository!
 Spotistics is a web app for viewing artist spotify statistics.
 At present you can view audio features for any spotify artist for any of their top tracks.

-You can vist the Web App here : https://spotistics.herokuapp.com/
+You can visit the Web App here : https://spotistics.herokuapp.com/

 ![](/frontend/src/assets/images/spotistics_screenshot.png)